kbsali/php-redmine-api/docs/usage.md

 +$client = new Redmine\Client('http://redmine.example.com', 'username', 'password');
 ```

-> :bulb: For security reason it is recommended that you use a ApiKey instead of username/password.
+> :bulb: For security reason it is recommended that you use an ApiKey rather than your username/password.

-After you instantiate a client you can set some optinal settings.
+After you instantiate a client you can set some optional settings.

 ```diff
 <?php